Combined Shape Created with Sketch.

 Overview

-A fun, engaging, flexible and scalable innovation programme that is team-based, youth-led and action-focussed aligned to curricula and learning outcomes at Senior Cycle.
+A fun, flexible and scalable social innovation programme for Transition Year.
+Activate is team-based, action-focused and youth-led.

 icon-profile